m-ender/wumpus/README.md

 ### I/O

 - `i`: Read a byte from the standard input stream and push it to the stack.
+At EOF, push **-1** instead.
 - `o`: Pop **n**.
 Print the byte **n % 256** to the standard output stream.
 - `I`: Scan the standard input stream for the next decimal integer and push its value to the stack.
+At EOF, push **0** instead.
 - `O`: Pop **n**.
 Print its decimal representation to the standard output stream.
 - `N`: Print a linefeed (0x0A) to the standard output stream.